Visiting Assistant Professor of International Affairs

 Conflict Analysis and Resolution, Dialogue, Evaluation, Israeli-Palestinian Conflict, Peace Education

 Ned Lazarus is Visiting Professor of International Affairs at the Elliott School and an Israel Institute Teaching Fellow.
-A Conflict Resolution scholar, practitioner and evaluator, Ned has conducted evaluative studies of Israeli-Palestinian peacebuilding initiatives on behalf of USAID, USIP and the European Union; he additionally serves as Research Director at the Alliance for Middle East Peace.
+A Conflict Resolution scholar, practitioner and evaluator, Ned has conducted evaluative studies of Israeli-Palestinian peacebuilding initiatives on behalf of USAID, USIP and the European Union.
 Ned has taught Conflict Resolution at George Mason University, Georgetown University, American University, the University of Malta and the University of Massachusetts-Boston; his research has been published in Peace and Change, International Journal of Conflict Engagement and Resolution, Journal of Peacebuilding and Development, Palestine-Israel Journal, and Israel Studies Review.
 Ned earned his doctorate from American University's School of International Service in 2011; his dissertation traces the long-term impact of peace education participation among more than 800 Israeli and Palestinian Seeds of Peace participants from adolescence through adulthood.
 Before entering the academic field, Ned served as Middle East Program Director for Seeds of Peace, based in Jerusalem, from 1996-2004.

 Ph.D., American University

-"Heshbon Nefesh: Civil Society Seeking a Two-State Majority," in Yair Hirschfeld (ed.), Grand Strategy Twoard a Two-State Solution, Netanya Academic College/Friedrich Ebert Stiftung, forthcoming 2016.
+"Heshbon Nefesh: Civil Society Seeking a Two-State Majority," in Yair Hirschfeld (ed.), Grand Strategy Twoard a Two-State Solution, Netanya Academic College/Friedrich Ebert Stiftung; November, 2016.

 "Evaluating Long-Term Impact in Volatile Context," chapter in Wisler and Del Felice (eds.), Peace Education Evaluation: Prospects and Challenges (Charlotte, NC: Information Age Press, 2015).